-In this example you can see a similar setup as with the previously described Jenkins example, using docker and two different pipelines you can grasp a working example to start using the Kafka Topology Builder.
+In this example you can see a similar setup as with the previously described Jenkins example, using docker and two different pipelines you can grasp a working example to start using Julie Ops.

 Thanks Nikoleta Verbeck for making this.

 4.7.3 How to contribute a new page